Is JavaScript's BigInt broken?

 times smaller (on a logarithmical scale it's not that bad) than the range of a 64-bit signed integer.

-if you don't really need it. bigint
+So just don't use bigint if you don't really need it. bigint is not designed for

 general usage.

-absolutely has valid (and growing) use-cases (such as 64-bit IDs from
+bigint absolutely has valid (and growing) use-cases (such as 64-bit IDs from

 databases and services, timestamps and durations with nanosecond precision, cryptography, finance, etc.).
 It's